 Showering your sweetie with flowers, chocolate and/or jewelry doesn’t have to zap your wallet, though.
 We found lots of beautiful, budget-friendly gifts that will express your love.

 For people who have little time to shop, flowers can be a great last-minute gift choice.
-And as an NEA member, you’ll receive a 20% discount when you purchase through the entire 1800Flowers.com family of brands.
+And as an NEA member, you’ll receive 30% cash back when you purchase from the 1800Flowers.com family of brands through the NEA Discount Marketplace.
 1800Flowers.com, along with 1800Baskets.com, carries the freshest flowers and finest selection of plants, gift baskets, gourmet foods, confections and plush stuffed animals—perfect for Valentine’s Day.
-Be sure to log in and get your discount code here before ordering!

 Don’t assume that you have to spend a fortune to get something nice, says New York City gift expert Rachel Weingarten.
 She also recommends 1800Flowers.com, which has lovely traditional bouquets and charming novelty items, with options to add extras such as chocolates, balloons or teddy bears.
 “You can always choose a traditional heart shaped arrangement—because sappy is still cool,” Weingarten says.

 For something different, Weingarten suggests BloomsyBox, a flower delivery service that ships hand-tied arrangements containing a single type of flower (roses, orchids, hydrangeas, etc.) direct from grower farms to your sweetie.

 Weingarten is a huge fan of Edible Arrangements because they combine “the beautiful and romantic aspects of flowers along with thoughtful and healthy fruits and treats.”
 For example, their Valentine's Day Bouquet is made of flower-shaped pineapple slices, grapes, strawberries and chocolate dipped strawberries.